glotzerlab/signac/README.md

 To check if the package was installed correctly, execute `import compdb` within a python shell.
 That should not result in any error.

-To test the package, execute `nosetests` within the repositories root directory.
+To test whether the package works as expected, execute `nosetests` within the repositories root directory.
 Most tests require a MongoDB instance to connect to.
 The default is 'localhost'.
 To specify a different server host, execute:

     $ compdb config set database_host yourhost.com